mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 17. [Idle_Enter] Idle [Idle_Leave]

-Please note that similar to the `ArtifactReboot` state, scripts in the `ArtifactRollbackReboot_Leave` transition are called after the device has rebooted.
+Please note that similar to the `ArtifactReboot` state, scripts in the `ArtifactRollbackReboot_Leave` transition runs after the device has rebooted.